Theatre

 Our Mission

-Whitworth Theatre is a collaborative training ground for storytellers, performers and theatre-makers.
-We believe theatre is rooted in the investigation of the diversity of the human experience and can only be successful when it is actively anti-racist and disavows all forms of oppression.
+Whitworth Theatre is a collaborative training ground for storytellers, performers and theatre makers.
+Our program focuses on attaining basic skills in acting, production and writing new works for the stage.
 Through rigorous personalized study, students learn to amplify their voices and articulate meaningful connections between the art they create and the beliefs they hold.

 Learning Outcomes